-John Waiko, eminent Papua New Guinean historian, wrote that the people most affected by the war in New Guinea were New Guineans.
+However, John Waiko, eminent Papua New Guinean historian, noted that the people most affected by the war in New Guinea were New Guineans.
 His statement seems an obvious one, but it is not often heard.
 Scholarship on the war routinely ignores New Guinean perspectives.
-This talk discusses some of these perspectives, and their importance.
+This address by Seumas Spark at the Auditorium, Anzac Memorial, Sydney on 15 February 2019 discusses some of these perspectives, and their importance.

 Please use the controls below to view the presentation, it runs 41 minutes and 7 seconds.
 It is a MUST SEE for all Australians.

 DOWNLOAD TRANSCRIPT A full transcript of the talk is available for download using the link to your left.

 The Audience were left thinking about the story told.
 There was an appreciation of the social disruption this war caused to the people in whose neighbourhood it was fought.